 Limited spaces available.
 November is Springtime in Argentina and one of the best months of the year to visit.
 We've teamed up with the excellent gay travel company Ursula Hosting to offer our readers an exclusive 5% discount off their hosted experience in Buenos Aires with an “add-on” to include Mendoza.
 The tour will take place between 26 November to 3 December 2019.

-Where to stay in Buenos Aires?
+Which area to stay in Buenos Aires?

 Buenos Aires is a massive city, with over 40 different neighbourhoods, or barrios, that have all been influenced by countries from around the world.
 During our travels in Argentina, we used Buenos Aires as a base, and stayed in many different areas each time we visited.
 Below are the areas we loved: